justicephysics/humanos2.0/nobel-feudalism.md

 Gandhi did not need the Nobel Peace Prize.
 The independence of India was his prize.
 Einstein did not need the Nobel for relativity.
 The atomic age, the GPS satellites, the cosmic understanding—these were his prizes.

-The Virtual Nalanda does not need a Nobel.
+The Justice Physics Nalanda does not need a Nobel.
 Its prize is **Mission 2100**:

 - Target 1 — UTI threshold of 1.80.
 - Target 2 — Reach beyond 5 % of the ocean.